geopm/geopm/service/docs/source/runtime.rst

 applications, substantial software dependencies may be required.
 Control algorithms might lean on optimization software like machine learning packages or other numerical packages.
-The application being optimized could include millions of lines of code, and there may be significant interlinking between the application and the control algorithm.
+The application being optimized could include millions of lines of code, and there may be significant coupling between the application and the control algorithm.
 Limiting the privileges of the process running the control algorithm significantly reduces software security audit requirements.